All about IUJ

 Q. May I contact the IUJ Career Counselor

-Please visit the Career Page to catch her online for a chat, or leave a message there and she will get back to you.
+Please visit the Career Page to send a message, and we will get back to you soon.

 Q. RECRUITERS: How do I recruit IUJ students for jobs or internships with me.